B-Baraa/Health_ML_Project/README.md

 └── README.md

 🔍 Monitoring Strategy
--All form submissions are stored in monitoring_logs.csv for local use and in st.session_state.monitoring_logs for streamlit cloud.
+-All form submissions are stored in monitoring_logs.csv for local use then st.session_state.monitoring_logs for streamlit cloud.
 -The dashboard displays log trends and frequencies.
 -Useful for tracking model use and detecting anomalies.